MichelNivard/MCMSEM/README.md

 ### v0.1.0 - Initial commit

 ### Things still TODO:
 1. Figure out source of memory error with 30 variables and `low_memory=TRUE`
-2. Get `.slownecker_jit` to work in `install_github()`
-3. Add gradient history to output
+2. Add gradient history to output
-4. Move moment matrices in result to `res$observed` and `res$predicted`
+3. Move moment matrices in result to `res$observed` and `res$predicted`
-5. Allow for use of multiple different optimizers: `optimizer=c("rprop", "rprop")`
+4. Allow for use of multiple different optimizers: `optimizer=c("rprop", "rprop")`
-6. Get `monitor_grads` to work in LBFGS
+5. Get `monitor_grads` to work in LBFGS
-7. Create/update wiki/manual pages for:
+6. Create/update wiki/manual pages for:
    1. MCMdatasummary() - Include recommendation for generating datasummary object of data which will be used in different models
    2. MCMsavesummary()
    3. weighted analysis
    4. MCMcompareloss()
-8. Torch-version of `S.m` generation
+7. Torch-version of `S.m` generation
-9. Add Hessian
+8. Add Hessian
-10. Find a way to get the full jacobian using torch? (and have it be faster than the default jacobian with the current .jac.fn)
+9. Find a way to get the full jacobian using torch? (and have it be faster than the default jacobian with the current .jac.fn)
-11. Expand checks in `MCMmodel`
+10. Expand checks in `MCMmodel`

 ## Citation
 If you use this package please include the following citation: